letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 - **Computational Efficiency**: EEGNet's compact design saves computational resources and reduces training time.

 - **Relevance to the Task**: Psychological states are often represented by changes in EEG frequency bands.
 EEGNet, which captures both frequency and spatial information, is optimal for this task.

+## 4.1.5.
+Multi-class Classification

+### 4.1.5.1.
+Introduction

+Multi-class classification involves predicting the class label for instances where there are more than two possible classes.
+In this project, we aim to classify EEG data into three mental attention states: focused, unfocused, and drowsy.

+### 4.1.5.2.
+Methods

+We will use several machine learning models to perform multi-class classification:

+1. **Linear Discriminant Analysis (LDA)**:
+   - LDA can be extended to multi-class classification by finding linear combinations of features that best separate the classes.

+2. **Logistic Regression**:
+   - Multinomial logistic regression will be used to handle multiple classes by predicting the probability of each class.

+3. **Support Vector Machine (SVM)**:
+   - We will use a linear SVM with a one-vs-rest approach to handle multi-class classification.

+4. **Boosting (LightGBM, XGBoost)**:
+   - Both LightGBM and XGBoost support multi-class classification natively and will be used to build robust models.

+5. **Multi-layer Perceptron (MLP)**:
+   - An MLP with multiple hidden layers will be trained to capture non-linear relationships in the data.

+6. **EEGNet**:
+   - EEGNet, a specialized CNN for EEG data, will be used to leverage its ability to capture spatiotemporal features.

+### 4.1.5.3.
+Evaluation Metrics

+The performance of the multi-class classification models will be evaluated using the following metrics:
+- **Accuracy**: The proportion of correctly classified instances.
+- **Precision**: The proportion of true positive predictions among all positive predictions.
+- **Recall**: The proportion of true positive predictions among all actual positives.
+- **F1-Score**: The harmonic mean of precision and recall.

+### 4.1.5.4.
+Implementation

+The implementation involves the following steps:
+1. **Data Preprocessing**: Apply high-pass filtering, re-referencing, and ICA to preprocess the EEG data.
+2. **Feature Extraction**: Extract relevant features using Fourier Transform and Wavelet Transform.
+3. **Model Training**: Train the models using the preprocessed and feature-extracted data.
+4. **Model Evaluation**: Evaluate the models using the defined metrics.

+### 4.1.5.5.
+Results

+The results of the multi-class classification models will be compared to determine the best-performing model for classifying mental attention states using EEG data.

 # 5. Model Evaluation